polyseam/cndi-cdktf/README.md

 It is not yet clear if this vendoring and publishing process can also do tree-shaking and code-splitting, but it seems plausible.

+This solution doesn't expose a better API as a successor to Terraform Passthrough.
+The user still doesn't have access to the rich expressivity of the CDKTF API.
+Maybe we tackle this in CNDI v3.
+Maybe that typescript-centric API is also synergistic with Typescript FaaS?

 ## why now?